gaomn/DEGA/README_EN.md

 - `--seed`: Random seed (default: 123)

 ### Citation

+The DEGA.pdf included in this repository is a preview version and may contain errors.
+For the official published version, please visit: [https://ieeexplore.ieee.org/abstract/document/11043008](https://ieeexplore.ieee.org/abstract/document/11043008)

 If you use this code in your research, please cite our paper: